teamroboboogie/x-optimizely-cli/README.md

 <br>

 #### Pull Experiment
 Pulls a specific experiment to a specific file, allowing you to sync whats on Optimizely X with your local project folder.
 As of right now we do not support multiple versions of code for different pages in the same experiment (it's even confusing to type that out!).
+We do support pulling metrics though!
 ```
 xoptcli pull-experiment <folder> <experiment_id>
 ```